brunorijsman/quantum-internet-hackathon-2022/docs/run-qiskit-code.md

 [Qiskit](https://qiskit.org/) is an open-source software development kit (SDK) for working with quantum computers at the level of pulses, circuits, and application modules.
 One of the components in Qiskit is [Aer](https://github.com/Qiskit/qiskit-aer), which provides high-performance quantum computing simulators with realistic noise models.

 ## What do we use Qiskit for?

-In this project we use the Qiskit SDK to develop three different implementations of the quantum Fourier transformation:
+In this project we use the Qiskit SDK and Aer to develop three different implementations of the quantum Fourier transformation:

- 1. A monolithic (non-distributed) version of the quantum Fourier transformation.
+ 1. A non-distributed (local) version of the quantum Fourier transformation.
-    We use this as a reference to check whether the results of the distributed versions (see below) are correct.
+    We use this as a reference to check whether the results of the two distributed versions are correct.

  2. A distributed version of the quantum Fourier transformation based on teleportation.